argodev/studies/ot_survey/OT_Class_09_Manuscript.md

 > And I will betroth you to me forever.
 I will betroth you to me in righteousness and in justice, in steadfast love and in mercy.
 I will betroth you to me in faithfulness.
 And you shall know the Lord.

 God’s love is not earned.
 It’s not given because the subjects of his love are so lovely!
 No, our role in this story is not that of Hosea, the loving, virtuous husband.
 Nope: we play the part of Gomer.
 And that means that for us, the fact that God’s love is free and gracious is good news indeed.
-Something you could do to reflect on this story even this week would be to meditate on how the sin in your life is marital unfaithfulness to God.
-And then rejoice in what he’s done to rescue you.

-But there’s another picture here to portrays God’s love, and it’s the names that God gives to Hosea’s children.
+But there’s another picture here to portray God’s love, and it’s the names that God gives to Hosea’s children.
 In 1:4, Hosea’s first child is named Jezreel – the name of the site of a terrible massacre that aroused God’s anger against Israel.
 In 1:6, Gomer’s daughter is named Lo-Ruhamah, which means “not loved.”
 In 1:9, Gomer’s second son is named “Lo-Ammi,” which means “not my people.”
 The names get progressively more ominous, and the tragic point here is that God is casting Israel off as his people!
 Judgment is coming.
 But what will happen after that?
 Hos.
 2:23 gives the answer:  “I will have mercy on No Mercy, and I will say to Not My People, ‘You are my people’; and he shall say, ‘You are my God.’”
 Now, these fearful names are reversed!
 God shows mercy!
 Who will receive this mercy?
 Hos.
 3:5 says it will be those who return and seek the Lord their God and David their king.

 This is a fascinating verse, because as we saw earlier, Hosea prophesied during the reigns of kings who lived two hundred years after David!
 So when he says that the people will seek “David” their king, he’s talking about the king who would rule God’s people in the last days – the king who would be a son of David – the Messiah.
 When Paul explains in Romans 9:25 that Gentiles as well as Jews would know salvation through Christ, he quotes that verse from Hosea 2:23 about the reversal of the children’s names.
 He’s showing us that not only Israel, but all of us, are estranged from God because of our sins, and we all deserve to be cast away from His presence for eternity.
 But Jesus Christ has endured the wrath of God and brings us back into fellowship with him.